DE EN

 Three phases, each in a fresh browser.
 We record tracking behaviour separately and compare.

-We load your page in a fepo-owned browser, automatically click your Cookiebot banner's "Reject" button, and compare which tracker domains still send requests after the click.
+We load your page in an automated browser, click your Cookiebot banner's "Reject" button, and compare which tracker domains still send requests after the click.
 Properly configured: none.
 If any fire, that is non-compliant consent — see also the CNIL fines against Google (€150M) and Facebook (€60M) for exactly this case.

 Cause 1: Is the Cookiebot script loaded first?